SCGP’s Commitment to Sustainable Supply Chains

 Step 5.
 Supplier Evaluation & Audit

-This step involves continuous evaluation and formal audits to ensure suppliers meet the company's sustainability and performance standards.
-Audits may include site visits, ESG assessments, and monitoring adherence to contractual obligations.
+This step involves continuous evaluation and formal audits to review and ensure suppliers meet the company's sustainability, supplier code of conduct and performance standards.
+Audits may include site visits, ESG assessments, and monitoring adherence to contractual obligations to avoid potential conflicts with ESG requirements.

 Suppliers shall meet a minimum requirement 70%.